Genesis (band): 1977–1980: ...And Then There Were Three... and Duke

-By the time Seconds Out was released, Banks, Rutherford, and Collins had already recorded ...And Then There Were Three..., the first Genesis album recorded as a trio, in September 1977 at Relight Studios with Hentschel as producer.
+By the time Seconds Out was released, Banks, Rutherford and Collins had already recorded ...And Then There Were Three..., the first Genesis album recorded as a trio, in September 1977 at Relight Studios with Hentschel as producer.
 It was then mixed at Trident Studios in London.
 In order to put across a greater number of musical ideas, the album is a collection of shorter songs.
-Most of its eleven songs were written individually; Banks contributed four, Rutherford three, Collins one, and the remaining three were written collectively.
+Most of its eleven songs were written individually; Banks contributed four, Rutherford three and Collins one while the remaining three were written collectively.
 Their new material signalled a change in the band's sound with songs becoming more pop-oriented, including the group-written track "Follow You Follow Me".
 Collins recalled it was the only song on the album written from scratch during rehearsals.
 Rutherford felt comfortable taking on lead guitar duties in addition to his usual rhythm and bass roles, although the band had considered auditioning replacement guitarists or using a session guitarist on the album.
 Collins later saw the album as "a very vocal, solid album" that lacked more rhythmic tracks like "Los Endos" or songs from Wind & Wuthering, as coming up with ideas on the drums while living in his flat in Ealing with his family was difficult.